Skip to main content

 • Download the free career app—SparkPath—and complete the Challenge Mindset to discover a range of potential careers.
 Learn more.

 • The Career Centre has services available to support you in various ways.
-Book an appointment on the Student Life Portal for any of our one-on-one supports including career counselling and employment advising.
+Book an appointment today.

 Community